Sauceke/LoveMachine/docs/README.md

 ## Supported devices

-LoveMachine relies on the [Buttplug.io] project to communicate with toys.
-At the time of writing, Buttplug.io supports over 200 devices.

-This plugin is for **linear** (moving back-and-forth), **vibrating**, **rotating** and **tightening** sex toys.
+LoveMachine connects to adult toys through [Buttplug.io], which supports over 200 devices.
+Among those, LoveMachine can recognize **linear** (moving back-and-forth), **vibrating**, **rotating** and **tightening** sex toys.

-Some of the devices that were actually tested with the mod:
+Some of the devices that have been confirmed to work well with the mod:

 Strokers